Yasmani Duk

 Yasmani Georges Duk Arandia (born 1 March 1988) is a Bolivian professional football striker who plays for Club Aurora.

 International career

 Duk was convened for the first time to the Bolivia national team in front of Colombia on 22 March 2013.
 Duk started all three group stage matches for Bolivia at the Copa America Centenario.

 Duk earned his first cap for the Bolivia national team and scored his first international goal on 17 November 2015 against Paraguay in the 2018 FIFA World Cup qualification.
-From 2013-15, he took the pitch for Oriente Petrolero of Bolivia’s top flight, netting 21 times in 61 appearances for the four-time league champions.
+From 2013 to 2015, he took the pitch for Oriente Petrolero of Bolivia's top flight, netting 21 times in 61 appearances for the four-time league champions.